Geographic Information Systems (GIS): GIS & Mapping

 Walk-in hours are subject to change due to availability and high usage times.
 If these times do not work, you can schedule a consultation with the Earth Sciences, GIS & Maps Librarian Chrissy Klenke.

 Workshops & Training

-Thinking about GIS tools for your class or project?
+Thinking about GIS tools for your class, project or thesis/dissertation?
 Contact the Earth Science, GIS and Maps Librarian.

 Suggested online training resources:

 What is GIS?